 No. They do not pick up hazardous waste.
 However, the city does host two annual Household Hazardous Waste Days in April and Sept each year.
 During this event, Hoover residents are allowed to bring items for disposal that normally are not accepted in their regular trash.
 Items such as paint, oil, old gas, many types of batteries, pesticides, etc. The dates of this event will be posted on the website as soon as it is finalized each year - usually in March.

 Note: If you will bring paint to a solid and the can is completely dry, it can be placed with your regular trash.
 It must be completely dry with the lid off.
 You can speed up this process by adding cat litter, sand or sawdust.

-The six (6) holidays in which your service could be delayed are:
+The six (6) holidays in which your area will not be serviced are: